Ebrach Abbey: Abbey

 The monks were active in viticulture, forestry, and keeping sheep.
 The monastery became one of the wealthiest in Franconia.

-Gertrude von Sulzbach, King Konrad's wife, who died in 1146 was buried here.
+Gertrude von Sulzbach, King Konrad's wife, was buried at the abbey upon her death in 1146.

 Construction of today's church started in 1200 and was mostly completed in 1285.
 The final part of the main building to be finished was the west façade.

 The abbey was dissolved during the secularisation in 1803.
 The abbey church became the local parish church.

 Heart-burials of the Bishops of Würzburg

 From the 13th century, heart burial was practiced with the hearts of the Bishops of Würzburg brought to Ebrach Abbey after their deaths; their entrails were despatched to the Marienkirche and their bodies to Würzburg Cathedral.
 About 30 hearts of bishops, some of which had been desecrated during the German Peasants' War, are said to have found their final resting place at Ebrach.
 The Prince-Bishop Julius Echter von Mespelbrunn (d.
 1617) broke with this tradition and left instructions for his heart to be buried in the Neubaukirche.